grafana/grafana/docs/sources/getting-started/getting-started-influxdb.md

 If you are using the cloud account, then the wizards will guide you through the initial process.
 For more information, refer to [Configure Telegraf](https://docs.influxdata.com/influxdb/cloud/write-data/no-code/use-telegraf/#configure-telegraf).

 > **Note:** Windows users might need to make additional adjustments.
-Look for special instructions in the InfluxDB documentation.
+Look for special instructions in the InfluxData documentation and [Using Telegraf on Windows](https://www.influxdata.com/blog/using-telegraf-on-windows/) blog post.

 ## Step 4.
-Connect InfluxDB to Grafana
+Add your InfluxDB data source to Grafana

+You can have more than one InfluxDB data source defined in Grafana.

+1. Follow the general instructions to [add a data source]({{< relref "../datasources/add-a-data-source.md" >}}).
+1. Refer to [InfluxDB data source]({{< relref "../datasources/influxdb/_index.md" >}}) for information about specific data source fields.

 ## Step 5.
 Add a query

+InfluxQL query

+Flux query

 ## Step 6.
 Check InfluxDB metrics in Grafana Explore view